 That being said, let’s look at the best search plugins available for WordPress.

-As the name implies, this plugin delivers results in order of relevance as opposed to published date.
+As the name implies, this plugin delivers results in order of relevance as opposed to the published date.
 It also provides the following powerful benefits:

 - Search within categories, tags, custom fields, and even through user comments

 - Ability to deliver results based on partial terms

 - Use “AND/OR” operators (for example, writer OR editor; house AND apartment)

 - The plugin highlights keywords when browsing search results

 - Has Google-style search suggestions (e.g. “Did you mean..”)